 • Candidate Questions

 Prepare 3-5 questions to ask the interviewer at the end of the interview.
-These questions are just a few examples of the type of questions that you can ask:
+These are just a few examples of the types of questions that you can ask:

 • In a typical day, what does [open role] do?